liquidinstruments/moku-examples/docs/mc/browser.md

 ![apikeycopy](./apikey-copy.png)

 **Step 4:** After the API key is created, we can add it to the browser.
 Open the Moku application, and navigate to the settings icon towards the lower right side.
 Select "Bitstreams" from the drop-down menu to open the Moku Compile Bitstream Browser window.
-Alternatively you can open this Browser when loading the bitstream into Custom Instrument as shown in [here](./getting-started/deploying.md).
+Alternatively you can open this Browser when loading the bitstream into Custom Instrument as shown in [Deploying Your Design](./getting-started/deploying.md).
 ![bitstreambrowser](./mokuapp-browser.png)
 ![bitstreambrowserapi](./updating-api-key.png)